 Who We Are

-We are an open and affirming congregation who gathers in the heart of downtown Olympia.
+We are an open and affirming congregation that gathers in the heart of downtown Olympia.
 We confess that the institutional Church has, at times, harmed people by denying them God’s unconditional love, but as a people of faith, we profess the worth and dignity of every person and recognize each one as created in the image of God.

 We differ in race, age, cultural background, ability, sexual orientation, physical condition, gender identity, family structure, and life circumstances.

-Together we are on a spiritual journey as followers of the teachings of Jesus and his living example to do justice, love goodness, and walk humbly and thoughtfully with God.
+Together we are on a spiritual journey as followers of the teachings of Jesus and his living example to do justice, love goodness and walk humbly and thoughtfully with God.

 As Disciples of Christ, First Christian Church Olympia strives to welcome all people, promote justice, and act with compassion.